microsoft/unilm/kosmos-2/README.md

 More results and evaluation code can be found in [evaluation/refcoco/README.md](evaluation/refcoco/README.md)

 ### 3. Referring expression generation
-We evaluate referring expression generation task on RefCOCOg under zero-shot and few-shot settings.
+We evaluate the referring expression generation task on RefCOCOg under zero-shot and few-shot settings.
 We report Meteor and CIDEr metrics here.

 | Model | Setting | Meteor | CIDEr |
 | --- | --- | --- | --- |